AkeibaR/AkeibaR/README.md

-- 👋 Hi, I’m @AkeibaR
+- 👋 Hi, I’m Akeiba.
 - 👀 I’m interested in ...
-Blockchains, DeFi, Python and all its uses.
+Blockchains, DeFi, CeFi, AI, data science and  Python and all its uses.
 - 🌱 I’m currently learning ... coding with python and interested in solidity as a bonus.
 If there is anything that you fouund interesting feel free to send it to me i' always looking to learn more.
-- 📫 How to reach me ...

 <!---
 AkeibaR/AkeibaR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.